Missouri Mosquitoes Can Pack An Extra Punch

-Okay, so we live in the Show Me State.
-But do you really want to wait till you see someone you know gets sick with the Chikungunya or West Nile virus before you take action to protect yourself from mosquito bites?
-These stories from Fox2Now, and CBSNews are only a few of the many reports that have been done on the dangers of the West Nile virus.
-And there are others that talk specifically about the Chikungunya virus, like this one from Fox2Now.
+Even though we live in the Show Me State, do you really want to wait until you see someone you know gets sick with the Chikungunya or West Nile virus before you take action to protect yourself from mosquito bites?
+These stories from Fox2Now, and CBS News are only a few of the many reports that have been done on the dangers of the West Nile virus.
 To sum up the important facts from these articles, here is what you need to know.

 This virus is transmitted locally from mosquitoes, and 17 states have reported the presence of West Nile virus in birds.
 That means there is a reservoir for the disease in the animal population, which can allow it to be easily transferred to humans.
 This is also an illness that can be transferred from humans that aren't showing symptoms, to those to whom it may be deadly.
 With a risk of death and serious illness, it is important to take precaution.